Purchase College Native Flower Garden is Open

 Throughout the fall, the group met to go over ideas and tour local gardens for inspiration and guidance.
 In particular, Carol Capobianco and others at the Native Plant Center (Westchester Community College) and Donna Lassiter at the Pruyn Sanctuary (Saw Mill River Audubon) were so kind to show us around their gardens and answer a million questions.
 Donna continued working with our students as a Cornell Westchester Extension Master Gardener and she was instrumental in helping us pick out plants and design the space.
 In the end, we settled on creating 20 beds to house 10 different species of flowers (allowing for pairs of each species of flower).
 We focused on creating a garden that could be used for both recreation and research.
 We included spaces for picnic tables and an ADA-accessible walkway (both of which will be added this summer).
 With help from a PSGA Green Fee grant, the students were able to buy the lumber, soil, plants, and equipment needed to start the garden this year.

 A special thanks to Jon Matkowski and Alivia Zimmerman, Purchase undergraduates who put a ton of time and love into this garden.
-It would not have happened with their perseverance.
+It would not have happened without their perseverance.